giacomoguiulfo/42-get_next_line/README.md

 - The return value can be 1, 0 or -1 depending on whether a line has been read, when the reading has been completed, or if an error has happened respectively.
 - Calling the function get_next_line in a loop will then allow you to read the an entire text file.

-For more information, you can checkout the [PDF].
+For more information, you can check out the [PDF].

 ### Bonus Part